Naira0terminator/holy-father/README.md

 ## holy-father
 A simple confession discord bot written in javascript

-* this bot is meant to run on only one server at a time.
+* this bot is meant to run in only one server at a time.